readthedocs/blog/hiring/details.rst

 As a small team,
 there are a lot of jobs to be done and not many hands to fill them.
-You will be responsible for owning projects in your area of the team, but also working on many other aspects in your time.
+You will be responsible for owning projects in your area of the team, but also working on many other things.

 User support is one of the main things you will be handling that spans the business.
-We have many GitHub issues and emails that come in each day, and we have a support rotation for dealing with them.
+We have GitHub issues and emails that come in each day, and we have a support rotation for dealing with them.
 You can expect being primarily responsible for handling support one day a week, along with following up with users each day as necessary.